data-lessons/gapminder-R/07-functions.md

 ~~~

 When we call the function we will use a syntax like
 `calcGDP(the_country = 'China', the_year = 2007)`.
 Then, inside the body of calcGDP, everywhere `the_country` appears, 'China' will be substituted, and everywhere `the_year` appears, 2007 will be substituted.
 With that in mind, we filter to the country and year we want just like we would using "China" and 2007 directly, and assign the new data.frame to `filteredDF`.
-Note that `filteredDF` only exists inside the funciton.
+Note that `filteredDF` only exists inside the function.
 It will be created when we call `calcGDP`, but it won't appear in our Environment, and it will be gone as soon as `calcGDP` returns its return value.

 ~~~{.r}